tardate/LittleArduinoProjects/README.md

-# 354 Little Electronics and Arduino Projects
+# 355 Little Electronics and Arduino Projects
-> Latest addition:sparkles: [SpiderBot](./Kinetics/SpiderBot) - Boldport Club PissOff mutant offspring .. with spider legs and scuttling drive system.
+> Latest addition:sparkles: [Snow Flake](./Kraft/snowflake) - an Atmel SAM D ARM Cortex-M0-controlled LED ornament produced by @LuckResistor and shared with the Boldport Club community as a special project.

 Just my collection of electronics projects, many involving an Arduino in one way or another.